data-gymnasia/courses/content/spark/content.md

 ---

-*Solution*.
-Each server should execute code to map the function and reduce over the subset of data that it stores.
+*Solution.* Each server should execute code to map the function and reduce over the subset of data that it stores.
 Then the 1000 resulting values can be aggregated and mapreduced by a single machine.